matthewmodestino/otel-quickstart/kubernetes/0-quickstart-home.md

 The modules contained here will cover Helm Chart download, prep and Install, using a sample base "values.yaml"

+At this time, the modules assume a linux based workstation.
+Windows users should be able to follow along with minor adjustments.

 # Requirements
 - Access to a Kubernetes Environment
 - Kubectl